Skip to main content

 • In collaboration with local authorities, the EU rehabilitated an airstrip in the town of Adré.

-In partnership with HI/Atlas Logistique, the EU created a logistics hub in Adré to allow the storage and shipment of humanitarian supplies.
+• In partnership with HI/Atlas Logistique, the EU created a logistics hub in Adré to allow the storage and shipment of humanitarian supplies.
+In June 2024, the EU the EU has organised a humanitarian air bridge with a total of 5 flights, carrying 271 tonnes of medical and shelter assistance items for humanitarian partners on the ground.

 In response to this year’s spike of Hepatitis E cases, spreading into a high-risk health environment due the extremely precarious living conditions of the people who are refugees in the overcrowded camps and host populations in villages, the EU has also allocated €800,000 from the Epidemics Tool, an instrument to assist in sudden-onset crises created to provide rapid funding in case of a disease outbreak, The funding addresses activities to reduce contamination risks, immediate medical response and the improvement of WASH response.